AdobeDocs/experience-platform.en/help/data-governance/labels/api.md

 By reading this document, you have learned how to manage data usage labels using APIs.

-Once you have added data usage labels at the dataset- and field-level, you can begin to ingest data into Experience Platform.
+Once you have added data usage labels at the dataset- and field-level, you can begin to ingest data into [!DNL Experience Platform].
 To learn more, start by reading the [data ingestion documentation](../../ingestion/home.md).

 You can also now define data usage policies based on the labels you have applied.
 For more information, see the [data usage policies overview](../policies/overview.md).